Jon Howell begins his first season as assistant men's golf coach at the University of Alabama in 2014.

 "I'm really excited to have Jon on board," Alabama head coach Jay Seawell said.
 "He has done a fabulous job of developing and teaching young players as a PGA Professional.
 He will be extremely valuable to our current players from an instruction standpoint and will be a tremendous benefit on the recruiting trail as someone who really understands junior golf.
 I am looking forward to working with him and continuing to make Alabama golf the best it can be."

-Howell comes to Tuscaloosa after over three and half years as the director of golf instruction at the Country Club of Jackson (Miss.), where he developed a track record for developing some of the top junior players in the nation.
+Howell comes to Tuscaloosa after serving nearly four years as the director of golf instruction at the Country Club of Jackson (Miss.), where he had a track record for developing some of the top junior players in the nation.

 "This is just a phenomenal opportunity," Howell said.
 "To coach at the collegiate level is something I have always wanted to do, but I just needed to find the right situation, and there is no better situation than at the University of Alabama.
 Golf instruction has been my background but Coach Seawell had an opening and it was just a perfect fit, not only professionally, but for my family as well.
 Moving forward I am excited to get the players on campus and begin building relationships with this team.
 Jay has done an unbelievable job with this program and I excited to be a part of it, and I'm ready to hit the ground running."